 Bunching Charitable Gifts

 Along the same lines, for high net worth individuals who are charitably inclined, “bunching” is another means of increasing their total deductions.
 This tax reduction strategy involves grouping tax-deductible charitable contributions that you would normally make over multiple years into a single tax year.
-Moreover, the limit on charitable contributions of cash is 60% of your adjusted gross income.
+Moreover, the new tax code raises the limit on charitable contributions of cash from 50% to 60% of your adjusted gross income.

 For example, someone normally gives $2500 to a charitable cause every year.
 Now, instead they may give $5000 in the current year and nothing the following year to increase their deduction.
 Incidentally, under certain conditions, the same bunching strategy might be applicable to your medical expenses.
 There is normally less discretion for the timing of medical expenses, so be sure to talk with your TPC advisor about this strategy and all others contained in this blog.*

 Maximizing your contributions to 401K, IRA, and other similar retirement plans remains an effective tax-favored savings strategy under the new tax law.

 Donating Appreciated Stock to Charity

 When you donate stock rather than cash, you get the appreciated value of the donation as a deduction.
 In addition, you are not required to pay taxes on the capital gains.
 Imagine you buy 10 shares of stock at $10 per share, and your $100 investment grows to a value of $1000.
 Your donation would be based upon the fair market value of the appreciated stock on the day it is donated.

 Accordingly, your stock donation would be $1,000, not $100.
 On the other hand, if you sold the stock and pocketed the proceeds, you would be responsible for a taxable capital gain on the $900.
 This makes donating stock an attractive tax-saving option.

 529 College Savings Plans